mruettgers/SMLReader/README.md

 # SMLReader

-A smart meter (SML) to MQTT (or 1-Wire) gateway
+A smart meter (SML) to MQTT gateway

 ## Documentation

 This documentation is a work in progress.
 The previous version can be found [here](doc/old/README.md).

 ## About

-The aim of this project is to read the meter readings of modern energy meters and make them available via MQTT (or alternatively via the 1-Wire bus).
+The aim of this project is to read the meter readings of modern energy meters and make them available via MQTT.

 The software was primarily developed and tested for the EMH ED300L electricity meter, but should also work with other energy meters that have an optical interface and communicate via the SML protocol.

-In MQTT mode the SMLReader publishes the metrics read from the optical unit of the meter to an MQTT broker that has been configured.
+SMLReader publishes the metrics read from the meter's optical unit to an MQTT broker configured via the provided web interface.

-In 1-Wire mode the SMLReader basically works by emulating one or more 1-Wire slave device(s), in this case a [BAE0910](http://www.brain4home.eu/downloads/BAE0910-datasheet.pdf).
-Metrics that have been read from the optical unit of the meter are provided via the available 32 bit registers of the BAE0910 (`userm`, `usern`, `usero`, `userp`).
-The number of 1-Wire slaves that are being added to the virtual hub depends on the number of metrics.

-The emulation of the 1-Wire slave device(s) is realized by the use of [OneWireHub](https://github.com/orgua/OneWireHub).